Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$: Spin dynamics in CrI3 : symmetry considerations

 where the energy is comprised of the easy-axis anisotropy along $\hat{\bf z}$ and an effective hard-axis anisotropy along $\hat{\bf y}$, which encodes the magnetic exchange:

-The last two terms on the right-hand-sided of Eq.~\ref{eq:LLGn} are the spin-orbit torques, consisting of terms that are odd and even under time reversal, as indicated (note the prefactors $\mathcal{T}^{\rm odd,even}$ are assumed to be constants, independent of $\hat{{\bf N}}$). $\hat{\bf p}$ is a direction related to the system symmetry, and the spin-orbit torque vanishes when $\hat{{\bf N}}$ is aligned to $\hat{\bf p}$.
-We discuss the spin-orbit torque terms in detail in the next section; for now they can be taken as a general representation of a torque which is spanned by the two vectors perpendicular to ${\bf N}$.
+We emphasize that the spin-orbit torque terms in Eq.~\ref{eq:LLGn} are staggered for the $x,z$ components and uniform for the $y$ component.
+We compute these torques microscopically in the next section, where we find the angular dependence is more complex than the form given in Eq.~\ref{eq:LLGn}.
+Nevertheless the conclusions based on this simple form of spin-orbit torque are applicable to the results obtained with first principles calculations.

 We have verified that fluctuations away from the ${\bf N}$ subspace do not alter the steady state dynamics~\cite{footnote1}.
 One important feature of this system which enables this simplification is that the easy-axis anisotropy is perpendicular to the axis of 2-fold rotation symmetry.
-If this were not the case, then the anisotropy torque would immediately drive the spin configuration out of the subspace.
+If this were not the case, then the ground state N\'eel vector would be aligned to the 2-fold rotation axis, and canting of the moments would destroy the 2-fold rotational symmetry.